Man and Nature

 The Allier River here has a very nice path alongside, which suits me.
 There is a dock and a small swimming area too.
 There are birds, which sound nice, and in lieu of hummingbirds we get this astonishing insect.
 No idea what it is, but I hope you can see its long proboscis.

-I’ve written a veritable essay on what I saw and felt in my journal, but let’s just say that I now understand better the visceral hatred for their history that many contemporary French feel.
-The unabated, fiercely obsessive “curiosity” that was, and is, so vaunted, and made such financial wealth in the Gilded Age is a violation of sorts.
-The United States still has a bit of freshness and appeal, perhaps.
-But the sight of people being swept up by excess and making tragic, horrible mistakes that I saw in some of the paintings applies to us too.
+I now understand better the visceral hatred for their history that many contemporary French feel.
+The unabated, fiercely obsessive “curiosity” that undergirded such financial wealth in the Gilded Age was, and is, so vaunted.
+But it is a violation of sorts.
+The sight of people being swept up by excess and making tragic, horrible mistakes applies as a word of caution to us in the New World too.
 The French just have the ability to be more depressed about it all.

 When I got home, and it had cooled enough to open the shutters and let in the night air, the sky was black except for the most beautiful conjunction I’ve ever seen.
 My equipment couldn’t capture it, but I take it as a gentle and positive sign.
 Venus brightly sitting atop a sliver of growing moon.